General national economic measures

 Support from online services

-- Facebook Ireland with Culture Ireland, Department of Culture, Heritage and the Gaeltacht came together to support and present live presentations by Irish artists (in English or Irish) to ensure that the arts could continue to be enjoyed online – #IrelandPerforms.
-Funding of €100,000 was being made available on a match funded basis by Facebook Ireland and Culture Ireland, a division of the Department of Culture, Heritage and the Gaeltacht.
-All successful artists were to be awarded €1,000.
+- Facebook Ireland with Culture Ireland, Department of Culture, Heritage and the Gaeltacht came together to support and present live presentations by Irish artists (in English or Irish) to ensure that the arts could continue to be enjoyed online with the hashtag #IrelandPerforms.
+Funding of €100,000 was made available on a match funding basis by Facebook Ireland and Culture Ireland, a division of the Department of Culture, Heritage and the Gaeltacht.
+All successful artists were awarded €1,000.

 For more initiatives by online services, click here.